Massachusetts Gun Control Laws

 Massachusetts state lawmakers introduced a comprehensive gun-control bill in 2014, largely based on recommendations of a 23-page report he commissioned by the Committee to Reduce Firearm Violence.
 The legislation is a 50-section bill which touches on everything from limiting who can legally obtain a firearms ID card to gun trafficking, mental health data sharing and gun trafficking.

+See the table below for a quick summary of the laws, while a more descriptive version follows.
 For more general, national information see Gun Laws in FindLaw's Accidents and Injuries section to learn more.